Arrell Scholar Alumna, Geography

 Research Interests and Future Goals

-Amberley has a BA with a specialization in Political Science and Peace Studies from King’s University College, an M.A. in Globalization and the Human Condition from McMaster University.
-She is now pursuing her Ph.D. in Geography at the University of Guelph Dr. John Smithers.
+Amberley has a B.A. in Political Science and Social Justice and Peace Studies from King’s University College and an interdisciplinary M.A. in Globalization and the Human Condition from McMaster University.
+In 2021, Amberley completed her Ph.D. in Geography as an Arrell Food Scholar (2017-2021) at the University of Guelph under the supervision of Drs.
+John Smithers and Evan Fraser.

 Why the Arrell Food Institute